usnistgov/mobile-threat-catalogue/_physical-threats/PHY-3.md

     ExploitExample: "Who\'s Got Your Old Phone\'s Data? [^233]"
     CVEExample:
     PossibleCountermeasures:
-        - "Enforce device encryption policies."
+        "Enforce device encryption policies.":
+            -
-        - "Implement a secure erasure procedure when the device has reached end of life or will be redistributed."
+        "Implement a secure erasure procedure when the device has reached end of life or will be redistributed.":
+            -
 ---